 Rules of the Water in Bacalar Lagoon Mexico

-There are a few things you may want to know before you hop in the Bacalar Lagoon.
+There are a few things to know before you hop in the Bacalar Lagoon.

 The first is that there are seven different colors because of the sediment in different parts of the lake bottom and of course, the differing depths.
 In order to preserve the colors, the local government asks that you don’t wear any sunscreen in the water, this includes natural sunscreens.